Archives

 Karingal House was opened in 1960 as a family group home by Dr Barnardo’s Homes (Australia Branch) in Lindfield.
 Karingal House closed in 1984.
 Prior to 1960, Karingal House was a small transitional home run by Barnardo’s for young women while they became established in employment.
 It became a family group home in 1960.

 Paul Street Adolescent Program, in Blacktown, was established in July 2000.
 Previously, the service was known as the Kingsleigh Group Home.
-Run by Anglicare, the Paul Street Adolescent Program provides accommodation for up to 5 teenaged boys.
+Run by Anglicare, the Paul Street Adolescent Program provided accommodation had a capacity for 6 residents.
 It was intended to provide support to children who had experienced significant trauma and had higher needs, and…

 Care Leavers Records and Archives is part of Anglicare.
 It stores, maintains and provides access to records from children’s Homes and other institutions run by Anglicare and its predecessors.